 StudyPortals Tip: The UK government has confirmed new English-language testing requirements for visa and immigration purposes.
 Learn more

 The TOEFL – or Test OF English as a Foreign Language – offers a paper-based test (PBT).
 The final, overall PBT score ranges between 310 and 677, and is based on an average taken from the three test components (listening, structure, and reading).
 The writing part of this test is scored separately on a scale of 0-6.
 Read more about TOEFL (PBT).

 The TOEFL – or Test Of English as a Foreign Language – offers an internet-based test (iBT).
 The final, overall iBT score ranges between 0 and 120, and includes a scaled average from the four components (reading, listening, speaking, and writing).
 Read more about TOEFL (iBT).

 Academic entry qualification overview

 The standard academic entry requirement will normally be at least an Upper Second UK honours degree, or international equivalent, in a relevant science or engineering discipline or a first degree with an additional UK Masters degree (or international equivalent).
 The School may require a First Class honours degree or international equivalent for some research projects.
-This requirement would be specified at the discretion of the academic supervisor involved.

 Applicants whose first language is not English will need to demonstrate competency in the English language.
-The school generally requires applicants to hold one of the following qualifications (although other formal qualifications may be considered):

 Together with the ISIC Association and British Council IELTS, StudyPortals offers you the chance to receive up to £10000 to expand your horizon and study abroad.
 We want to ultimately encourage you to study abroad in order to experience and explore new countries, cultures and languages.